Academic Policies, Procedures, and Regulations

 Release of Academic Records: PICA transcripts and other student records are released by the office of Admissions in Paris by written request from the student or by persons authorized by the student to do so.

-Scholastic Dishonesty: Cheating on a test or other class work and/or plagiarism are considered to be scholastic dishonesty and subject a student to expulsion from the class.
+Scholastic Dishonesty: Cheating on a test or other class work and/or plagiarism are considered to be scholastic dishonesty and will subject a student to expulsion from the class.
 In such cases, students will not receive any reimbursement for paid tuition or other fees.

 Adding and Dropping Courses: